I got challenged to 'rethink and redesign' some interfaces of a Bike Sharing App like Bixi or Mobi. Here's a summary of the design process.

 1. The onboarding

 Current versions try to explain a lot in an upfront-onboarding.
 This leads to a heavy, long experience.
-User test showed us most user skip these screen without reading due
+Problems:

-The UI groups on the Main UI or the Station Info are together; things like ‘locate me’, ‘refresh’, ‘favorites’, ‘settings’, ‘route’.
+The UI groups on the Main UI or the Station Info are together; things like ‘locate me’, ‘refresh’, ‘favourites’, ‘route’, ‘settings’.
+In my opinion as a user these actions are not ‘equal’ in terms of priority.

 3. Code and time lapse